vermaayushjivan-alt/safarbuddy-v2/DATABASE_BIBLE.md

   service-role key bypass RLS by design — this is fine, but must be noted here per table so it's not mistaken for "protected by RLS."

+### coupons (COUPON-01)
+- RLS enabled, **no policy** (matches vendor_payout_details /
+  vendor_settlements pattern) — confirmed live 2026-09-17 the hard
+  way: the session client (`createClient()`) returned 0 rows on SELECT and a hard "new row violates row-level security policy" error on INSERT, even for a caller that had already passed `requireRole(['admin','super_admin'])`.
+Fixed by switching every admin CRUD function in coupon.actions.ts to `createServiceRoleClient()` (which bypasses RLS) — requireRole() remains the actual authorization gate, called before the service role client is ever used.
+The checkout-facing functions (`resolveCouponForBooking`, `validateCouponPublic`) already used the service role client correctly from the start.
+- Live production schema does NOT match `014_coupon01_coupons.sql`'s DDL verbatim — see Migration Registry row for 014 and DOC_DEBT.md item 15 for the full incident (a pre-existing, differently-shaped legacy `coupons` table was discovered live and reconciled via a hand-written `ALTER TABLE` migration instead).
+- **Open question, not yet checked**: `vendor_payout_details` and `vendor_settlements` both document the identical "RLS enabled, no policy" state but their Server Actions still read via the plain session client, not the service role client.
+Whether they have the same "admin sees 0 rows" bug coupons had is UNVERIFIED — flagged in DOC_DEBT.md item 15b.
+Check before trusting settlement/payout admin screens show real data, not just that they load without error.

 ### hotel_facilities / hotel_facility_links (VENDOR-03, M1)
 - `hotel_facilities` (master catalog): RLS enabled.
 Policy `hotel_facilities_public_read` — `SELECT` for `anon, authenticated`